 Joseph Friedman, 2011

-Two decades have passed since Spencer House was restored to its original splendour, taking this exquisite palace from its role in the 18th century, as a private town house for the Spencers and their guests, through to the 21st century with the House open regularly to the public as well as for many different events.
+Two decades have passed since Spencer House was restored to its original splendour, taking this exquisite palace from its role in the 18th century, as a private town house for the Spencers and their guests, through to the 21st century with the House open regularly to the public for guided tours on Sundays as well as for events and weddings.

 In the 21st century, Spencer House continues to host important social, political and cultural events just as it did originally.